Peter Lilienthal, Ph.D., Chief Executive Officer

 She enjoys biking, hiking, gardening, knitting, cooking, reading, the list goes on and on…

-Jack Clayton brings a unique perspective to our sales and marketing team.
+Jack Clayton brings a unique perspective to our IT infrastructure and websites.
 With an MBA, a physics degree, and over 20 years of web development experience in everything from multi-million dollar online retailers to greenfield start-ups, Clayton enjoys finding economic solutions to everyday problems, and he helps implement our marketing strategy in the most effective way possible.
 He also enjoys dark beer, cycling, and dogs.